Genital Herpes - Prevention

 Antiviral medicine can be used safely in pregnancy to reduce

-of pregnancy to reduce the risk of a recurrent outbreak at the time of delivery.
+the risk of an outbreak at the time of delivery.
 This lower risk, in turn, makes it less likely that delivery by cesarean section will be needed.

 If you are having a genital herpes outbreak, wash your